Full Time Faculty

 Background and Expertise:

 Dr. Joseph is an Assistant Professor in the Department of Epidemiology and Biostatistics in the School of Public Health at SUNY Downstate Medical Center, Brooklyn, NY.
+He is also currently serving as the Interim Chair of the Department of Environmental and Occupational Health Sciences.
 Dr. Joseph graduated from Brooklyn College (BS, Health Sciences), Yale University School of Public Health (MPH, Chronic Disease Epidemiology) and the University of Michigan School of Public Health (PhD, Epidemiologic Science).
 He completed postdoctoral training in Cancer Epidemiology at Mount Sinai School of Medicine in NY.
 He has previously served as Adjunct Assistant Medical Professor in the Community Health and Social Medicine Department, where he taught Fundamentals of Epidemiology and Biostatistics at the Sophie Davis School of Biomedical Education (City College of New York).
 He also previously served as Visiting Lecturer in the Department of Community Medicine, University of Zimbabwe Medical School (Harare, Zimbabwe) where he taught biostatistics and epidemiology.
 He is also a founding member of the Black Young Professionals' Public Health Network, Inc., an organization that aims to foster educational and networking opportunities for students of color in the field of public health.

 Dr. Joseph is presently Junior Principal Investigator of a CDC-funded grant, HIV/AIDS Risk Reduction Interventions for African American Heterosexual Men (Dr. Tracey Wilson, PI).
 This project seeks to utilize barbershops as a behavioral setting to develop an HIV prevention intervention program targeting high-risk sexual behaviors among heterosexually-active men of African descent.